-We have been on n number of treks in the Sahyadris and hence thought of putting some tips that might be useful for fellow trekkers.
-Some real basic tips that are quite helpful for any trekker.
+We have been on a number of treks in the Sahyadris and hence thought of putting some tips that might be useful for fellow trekkers.
+These are some real basic trekking tips that will be helpful for any trekker.
 You do not want to end up messing up your entire trek because you did not follow the basics.

 If you have not been on treks before then you should definitely start with easy treks which require less time for hiking.
 Also ensure that your group members are at your level so that you can learn together.
 We remember starting with easy forts like Sinhagad or Lohgad near Pune and then going for tough treks like Torna and the Mighty Salher.

 Shoes, Clothing, backpacks, water containers, everything is important on treks.
 Ensure that you have the right gear for both one day and multiple day treks.
 Never go unprepared.

 Always keep a checklist of items that you need to carry and ensure that you pack stuff the night before your trek.
 If you have no idea what trekking gear is required, you can check our Trekking Equipment page for more details.

 Packing stuff effectively is also an important step while preparing for a trek.
 Most people, pack their backpack in a hurry and end up not taking the essentials.
 Ranger Rolling clothes can help you save upto 40% of space in your backpack.
 Here is a video of how you can Ranger Roll a T-Shirt.

 Not all places are free to camp sites.
 At some places which are marked as protected reserves, camping or night trekking is Banned.
 Do you research online and find places where you can actually go camping or hiking.
 As our site is mostly about Trekking in Maharashtra, we have shortlisted the following places for Camping near Pune.